gouvina/base-nodejs-express/README.md

 ## Features
 This version of the base project supports the next features:
+- Project features:
+    - Constants management
+    - Error handling
+- API features:
-- HTTP server middleware management
+    - HTTP server middleware management (using `express`)
-- CORS Validation
+    - CORS validation (using `cors`)
+    - RESTful endpoints
+    - JWT token authentication (using `jsonwebtoken`)
-- Error Handling
+- Data features:
-- Constants Management (routes, errors, database)
-- Database Management (connection, modelling)
+    - Generic database management (using `mongoose`)
     - Users CRUD

 ## Requirements
 In order to run the project, it is needed to have downloaded and installed the following software: